alfateam/orange-orm/README.md

 At the start of the script, we import our database mapping from the map.ts file.
 This gives us access to the db object, which we'll use to interact with our SQLite database.

 Then, we define a SQL string.
 This string outlines the structure of our SQLite database.
-It first specifies to drop existing tables named 'deliveryAddress', 'orderLine', '_order', and 'customer' if they exist.
+It first specifies to drop existing tables named 'deliveryAddress', 'package', 'orderLine', '_order', and 'customer' if they exist.
 This ensures we have a clean slate.
 Then, it dictates how to create these tables anew with the necessary columns and constraints.

 Because of a peculiarity in SQLite, which only allows one statement execution at a time, we split this SQL string into separate statements.
 We do this using the split() method, which breaks up the string at every semicolon.